-Rain pours down after a long, hot, dry season on the Australian grasslands.
+Rain pours down on the Australian grasslands.
 It soaks the ground.
 Soon, the mud starts to move.
-Insects come out and start looking for food.
-A ping-pong-ball-shaped frog called a crucifix frog wakes from a long sleep.
-She digs her way to the surface.
-The cross-shaped pattern on her body stands out.
-The insects spot her and attack.
+Insects come out to look for food.
+A crucifix frog digs her way to the surface.
+The cross-shaped pattern on her back stands out.
+The hungry insects spot her and attack.

 A yellow ribbon flicks in the air.
-It is a forked tongue attached to the drooling mouth of a 3-meter- (10-foot-) long lizard.
-It’s a Komodo dragon on the hunt in a lush Indonesian forest.
+It is a forked tongue attached to the drooling mouth of a 3‑meter‑ (10‑foot‑) long lizard.
+This Komodo dragon is on the hunt in Indonesia.

-A Komodo dragon’s drool is full of bacteria that can easily kill.
+A Komodo dragon’s drool is full of bacteria.
+It can kill.

 Komodos have developed extreme adaptations for hunting.
-A Komodo dragon’s tongue helps it taste the air to find prey.
-Its strong, jagged teeth can tear through large animals, like deer and water buffalo.
-But it’s the drool, oozing over its tongue and teeth, that is its secret weapon.
+Their tongues help them taste the air to find prey.
+Their strong, jagged teeth tear through large animals, like water buffalo.
+But it’s the drool that is the dragons’ secret weapon.

 A “worm” wiggles over a coral reef.
-A passing fish swims up to swallow it.
-Faster than the blink of an eye, the fish is sucked into the mouth of a frogfish.
+A passing fish swims toward it.
+In the blink of an eye, the fish is sucked into the mouth of a frogfish.

 Frogfish have three approaches to hunting.
 First, they are masters of disguise.
 Some look like rocks or sponges.
-Others look like seaweed.
-They blend in, unseen by passing fish.
+They blend in so well, passing fish do not see them.

-Third, frogfish can inflate their bodies 12 times their normal size.
-This creates a pressure that they use to suck in prey like a vacuum cleaner.
-It happens so fast that a single fish can be sucked out of a school unnoticed.
+Third, frogfish can inflate their bodies to make them much larger.
+This creates pressure.
+They use it to suck in prey like a vacuum cleaner.

-A frogfish’s vacuum-like mouth can suck in prey faster than you can blink.
+A frogfish’s vacuum-like mouth can suck in prey.